 The Dangers of Asbestos Fly Tipping

-The legacy of this this widely used product is it is toxic to health, and this in turn makes it expensive to remove.
-It is this cost that is driving a epidemic in asbestos fly tipping up and down the country.
+The legacy of this widely used product is it is toxic to health, and this, in turn, makes it expensive to remove.
+It is this cost that is driving an epidemic in asbestos fly tipping up and down the country.
 It was recently reported that one council in the north of England was spending over £10000 a year on clearing up illegally dumped asbestos waste from rural areas and that the number of cases involving “Asbestos Fly Tipping” had doubled in recent years.

 It is interesting to note that if a council can trace dumped asbestos to the home or building owner, then it is the owner and not the person/contractor dumping the asbestos that is liable for prosecution.
 Even if you believe the contractor you have employed to do the work is reputable and you trust them, we at Safeline Environmental would always advise any person about to undertake any modernisation of property using a building contractor that that person checks the waste transfer licensing of the contractor completing the works.

 If you suspect Asbestos may have been dumped in the local environment, then contact your local council.
 They can advise on how to safely remove it.
 If you are the victim of a “fly Tipped” asbestos then it is highly likely that you will be responsible for the cost of having it removed from your land.
 If you are not sure if you have asbestos either dumped or in your home, then contact Safeline Environmental and we can arrange to survey and test your suspected Asbestos.
 On a final note, it is important to stress the legal implications associated with fly tipping, if you are found to have illegally dumped any hazardous waste in the environment then you could face up to five years in prison and an unlimited fine!
 Source Gov.uk